OxCGRT/covid-policy-tracker/README.md

 OxCGRT collects publicly available information on 17 indicators of government response.
 This information is collected by a team of over 100 volunteers from the Oxford community and is updated continuously.

 We also include statistics on the number of reported Covid-19 cases and deaths in each country.
-These are taken from the European Centre for Disease Prevention and Control ([ECDC](https://www.ecdc.europa.eu/en)) for most countries, and from the [JHU CSSE data repository](https://github.com/CSSEGISandData/COVID-19) for the Chinese special administrative regions of Hong Kong and Macau, and for US state data.
+These are taken from the European Centre for Disease Prevention and Control ([ECDC](https://www.ecdc.europa.eu/en)) for most countries, and from the [JHU CSSE data repository](https://github.com/CSSEGISandData/COVID-19) for US states and the Chinese special administrative regions of Hong Kong and Macau.

 ### Individual policy measures